microsoft/MLOpsTemplate/src/workshop/documents/part_4.md

 ## Tasks
 - Create CI Pipeline with the following components:
-    - Trigger workflow when PR to integration branch is created
+    - Trigger workflow when a Pull Request is merged to integration banch
     - Run the AML pipeline
     - Create PR request to main if new code results in higher performing model
     - Locate the CI pipeline template named my_workshop_ci.yml under .guthub/workflows